ivancheng1214/react-rewards-calculator/README.md

  mock api&data were written to simulate api call.

- made the component as light as possible by separating the business logic with custom hooks(refer src/App.js and src/hooks)
+ lightweight components by separating the business logic with custom hooks(refer src/App.js and src/hooks)

 ### Folder Structure